markcerqueira/markcerqueira.github.com/_posts/2016/2016-06-22-resetting-sequences-postgresql-heroku.md

 ---
 {% include JB/setup %}

-Today [Glatering][1] -- a world class Rails app with a Postgres database I'm running on Heroku -- kicked the bucket!
+Today [Glatering][1] -- a world-class Rails app with a Postgres database I'm running on Heroku -- kicked the bucket!
 Time to debug...
 To the Heroku logs!

 {% highlight bash %}
 ~ heroku logs --app {app_name}